Wednesday, May 18, 2011

 The heart is deceitful above all things, and desperately wicked; who can know it?

 We see this kind of bravado in all aspects of life, all the time.
 Mike Tyson's self- proclaimed "Baddest Man on the Planet" title sounds silly now, but prior to Buster Douglas seemed plausible.
-As a man after God's own heart, King David's character seemed incorruptible, but after his catastrophic affair with Bathsheba, his weaknesses seems all too obvious.
+As a man after God's own heart, King David's character seemed incorruptible, but after his catastrophic affair with Bathsheba, his weaknesses seem all too obvious.
 For that reason, when it comes to sin and committing acts of disobedience, a very wise mentor of mine put my own vulnerabilities - and his - into these terms: "EVERY bullet has your name on it!
 Every opponent can knock you out!
 The second you think you're above falling into temptation is the second you've already lost the battle.
 You'll never be above falling for some stupid trap.
-Don't you dare think that there isn't a situation or person you might encounter that couldn't lead you to dishonor yourself, devastate your family and render your minstry impotent.
-If you remember that and remember that God can provide the escpe from your own sinful desires, you have a chance to make it."
+Don't you dare think that there isn't a situation or person you might encounter that couldn't lead you to dishonor yourself, devastate your family and render your ministry impotent.
+If you remember that and remember that God can provide the escape from your own sinful desires, you have a chance to make it."

 The Bible offers several lines of defense to help us when we are highly pressured to give in to temptation.
 The first is to keep a reign on your affections.
 Proverbs 4:23 admonishes us to this course of action:

 Guard your heart with all diligence, for out of it spring the issues of life.